DerivedFunction/stultus/backend/README.md

 All tests test at least one random subject message pair

 May wish to add edge case testing (such as overlength messages or empty messages)

+Javadocs found at docs/apidocs/index.html for main documentation, with other documentation in the docs/apidocs folder